logo

 Current Research

 Andy's research interests cover a range of areas in education.
 His methodological interests are especially concerned with participatory approaches to research but also in using mixed methods in education.
-He is a member of the Teachers work and Lives subgroup of the Centre for Research in Schools and Communities.
+He is a member of the Centre for Research in Educational Leadership and Management.
 His doctoral study, concluded in 2010, was entitled 'Educational Action Research Networks as Participatory Interventions' and was concerned with studying the ways in which schools, which promoted practitioner research, worked together in networks.
 Some other projects have included:

 • New localism and school collaboration.
 Funded by the University of Leicester.